ernestmusong/Realtime-seach-box/README.md

 # 📖 [Realtime Search Box] <a name="about-project"></a>

-**[Realtime Search Box]** An app  where users search articles, and then to have analytics that display what users were searching for.
+**[Realtime Search Box]** A Web app  where users search articles, and then to have analytics that display what users were searching for.
 The app records users input in realtime and ultimately display analytics & trends on what people are searching for the most.

 ## 🛠 Built With <a name="built-with"></a>